-Detailed information, such as virtual resource setting information and utilization rate, is displayed.
+Detailed information, such as virtual resource setting information and utilization rate, is displayed for the selected virtual resource.

 The physical nodes configuring the virtual resources are displayed, and related screens can be displayed.

 For vSAN, the ESXi version and build number is displayed in "Version."
 From this version and build number, the vSAN version can be checked from the following website.